rails/rails/guides/source/active_record_migrations.md

 In this example, we're updating the `price` column of the products table to 'free' for all records.

+WARNING: Modifying data directly in migrations should be approached with caution.
+Consider if this is the best approach for your use case, and be aware of potential drawbacks such as increase complexity and maintenance overhead, risks to data integrity and database portability.

 For more details and examples of individual methods, check the API documentation.